-Course materials will be presented to students through an array of mediums, including documentary films, photography, podcast audio recordings, and texts from diverse fields such as political science, legal studies, political philosophy, and sociology.
-Additionally, students will read and evaluate major decisions from the U.S. Supreme Court that have impacted social justice for African Americans, immigrants and non-citizens, and LGBTQ+ groups.
+Course materials will be presented to you through various mediums, including case law, documentary films, photography, podcast audio recordings, and texts from diverse fields such as political science, legal studies, political philosophy, and sociology.
+Students will complete regular written assignments, interact with peers in discussions, and develop an introductory understanding of core questions in American constitutional law.

 You will learn how to analyze and reflect upon the moral importance and political significance of the Court's recent decisions by thinking about the role of judicial review as it relates to democracy, various methods of constitutional interpretation, and the broad role of the judiciary in American politics.
 Throughout the course, we will also consider whether judges are insulated from politics: Should they be?
 Is the Supreme Court a political or legal institution?
 Importantly, we will conclude the course by asking what effect the 2021-22 term has had upon social justice.